What are mortgage broker fees?

-If you’re in this position, give us a call on 1300 889 743 or online enquiry form for a free assessment of your situation.
+If you’re in this position, give us a call on 1300 889 743 or online enquiry form for a free assessment.

 Do brokers ever receive bonus commissions from the bank?

-Yes.
-Additional upfront commissions may be paid to the broker’s aggregator and it’s based on the quality of the applications that the aggregator submits (known as ‘submission quality’) and how many of the loans that are submitted actually get approved (the conversion rate).
+Additional upfront commissions may be paid to the broker’s aggregator based on the quality of the applications that the aggregator submits (known as ‘submission quality’).

 So they look at the total number of loans that an aggregator submits (the volume) to consider the submission quality and the conversion rate.

-This bonus commission is then passed on to the broker, after the aggregators, cut of course.
+This bonus commission is then passed on to the broker after the aggregator’s cut.

 Example of bonus commission